“Yep, this is great. I might as well rename this town ‘Squidward’s Paradise,’ or perhaps, too much paradise.”

 Have you ever discovered a song that sounded so catchy, you repeated it over and over until it became dull, boring, and perhaps annoying?
 If so, then you’re not alone.

-The first time a catchy song is played on the radio, it sounds deep and rich, and you might convince yourself that it could never become boring.
+The first time a catchy song is played on the radio, it sounds deep and rich.
+You might convince yourself that it could never become boring.
 Listen to the same song one hundred more times, however, and I guarantee that it will no longer sound the same as when you first listened to it.
 Why does this always happen?

-Physiologically, at some point the brain becomes less sensitive to previously arousing stimuli, operating under a “pleasure-adaptation” principle.
+On a physiological level, at some point the brain becomes less sensitive to previously arousing stimuli, operating under a “pleasure-adaptation” principle.
 This phenomenon is likely due to neural adaptation in the mesolimbic dopamine system and other key brain areas involved in generating feelings of reward.
 I’ll use the example of the inability of chronic drug users to re-achieve the same highs as before (“Wow, an article about Spongebob, and he brings up drugs.”).
-Unfortunately for them, their tolerance levels raise to the point where near-lethal doses are needed for them to induce a slight buzz, and as a result progress to harder substances, get sick from withdrawal, or even die.
+Unfortunately for them, their tolerance levels raise to the point where near-lethal doses are needed for them to induce a slight buzz.
+As a result, they progress to harder substances, fall ill from withdrawal, or die.
 It’s the course that addiction runs.

 The human brain’s constant “scrapping the old” and “embracing the new” also conflicts with modern binge culture.
 Perhaps the best illustration of the conflict between the adaptation to pleasure and binging is the episode of Spongebob Squarepants where Squidward moves into the town of Tentacle Acres to get away from Spongebob and Patrick (see Season 2, Episode 6).